Farahat612/Testmonials-Slider---Pure-CSS/README.md

 - [License](#license)

 ## Demo

+> Explore the short video demo of this component:

 <div align="center">
     <video controls>
         <source src="./demo.mp4" type="video/mp4">
         Your browser does not support the video tag.
     </video>
 </div>

 > Or, you can explore the live demo of this component [here](#).